How to Become a Skin Specialist: Education and Career Roadmap

 Research the requirements to become a skincare specialist.
 Learn about the job duties, and read the step-by-step process to start a career as a skincare specialist.

 Skincare specialists are also known as aestheticians.
 These specialists work with customers to help achieve optimal skincare and offer services that include removing unwanted hair and blemishes, advising customers on proper skincare and evaluating customers' skin health.
 In addition, skincare specialists may help customers reduce signs of aging and sell products to help them develop a home skincare regimen.

 Skincare specialists must complete a state-approved training program, which often takes about one year, and receive a license from the state in which they plan to practice.
 Licensure also comes with continuing education requirements.
-The following table contains the core requirements for becoming a skin specialist according to the U.S. Bureau of Labor Statistics (BLS):
+The following table contains the core requirements for becoming a skin specialist, according to the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||High school diploma and postsecondary vocational training|